pgerbes1/Scalametric/README.md

 # Scalametric
-A Play 2.0 Scala project experimenting with functional programming, data science and API design.
+Scala Play 2.0 project experimenting with functional programming and geometry

-Meant for research not production....for now.
+Hopefully will one day be useful API/Library for computational geometry.